My job search advice for new job seekers with disabilities

 6. Don’t doubt yourself.

-During this strange time, your job search might take a lot longer than it normally would.
+Sometimes, a job search might take a lot longer than you wish it would.
 You might start to doubt your ability to submit good applications or to do well in an interview.

-If you find yourself struggling, remember that finding a job is tough for everyone right now.
+If you find yourself struggling, remember that finding a job is tough for many people.
 But it’s not impossible.
-If we put our health first, ask for support, and have patience with ourselves and others, it will happen.
+If we ask for support and have patience with ourselves and others, it will happen.

 Hanna Taluy is a self-made copywriter and creator with ASD and ADHD.
 She specializes in blog posts and web design.
 You can find her on LinkedIn.